The Archaeology of Greece Tour

 Day 12Mycenae, Tiryns

-Today we travel to Mycenae, another UNESCO World Heritage site.
+Today, we travel to Mycenae, another UNESCO World Heritage site.
 The extensive complex, uncovered by Heinrich Schliemann, is one of the earliest examples of sophisticated citadel architecture.
-Enclosed by fortification walls up to 46 feet wide, the city contained royal palaces and rich tombs.
+Enclosed by fortification walls up to 5 meters wide, the city contained royal palaces and rich tombs.

 Day 13Sanctuary of Epidaurus, Corinth